github/opensource.guide/activities/hello-world/index.md

 Each commit has an associated **commit message**, which is a description explaining why a particular change was made.
 Thanks to these messages, you and others can read through commits and understand what you've done and why.

-You should still be on the code view for your 'readme-edits' branch, now make some changes!
+You should still be on the code view for your `readme-edits` branch, now make some changes!

 #### To commit changes

 1. Click the README file
-2. Click 'Edit'
+2. Click **Edit**
 3. In the editor, write some text, tell a bit about yourself
 4. Write a commit message that describes your changes

 ![commit](edit-top.png)
 ![commit](edit-bottom.png)

-Click 'Commit your changes'.
-Now these changes have been made to the README file on your 'readme-edits' branch and now this branch contains different content and commits than 'master' (as it should!).
+Click **Commit your changes**.
+Now these changes have been made to the README file on your `readme-edits` branch and now this branch contains different content and commits than `master` (as it should!).

 <a id="pr" title="Open a Pull Request" class="toc-item"></a>

 ## Open a Pull Request

 Pull Requests are the heart of collaboration on GitHub.
 When you make a **pull request**, you're proposing your changes and requesting that someone pull in your contribution - aka merge them into their branch.
 GitHub's Pull Request feature allows you to compare the content on two branches.
-The changes, addtions and substractions, are show in green and red and called **diffs** (differences).
+The changes, additions and subtractions, are show in green and red and called **diffs** (differences).

 As soon as you make a change, you can open a Pull Request.
 People use Pull Requests to start a discussion about commits (code review) even before the code is finished.
 This way you can get feedback as you go or help when you're stuck.